yohschang/minimal-mistakes/_pages/about.md

 permalink: /about/

 sidebar:
-  - text: "No gift for you"
+  - text: "myself to you"
-    title: "Hey you"
+    title: "Let me introduce"
-  - text: "This widget looks cool ~"
+  - text: "If you are interested"
-    title: "Yeah you~"
+    title: "Leave a message"

 ---

-I am Yu Hsiang, a graduate student at National Taiwan University, Taipei, Taiwan.
-This site is currently built to collect all the projects I’ve done.
+I am Yu Hsiang, recently receive master degree from National Taiwan University, Taipei, Taiwan.
+This site is built to introduce myself and collect all the projects I’ve done.

 ## Education
 - National Tsing Hua University <2015~2019>